ahillss/grub2-usb-installer/README.md

 ## Making a Windows 7 installer

 Open the windows 7 iso and extract all the files directly onto the usb.

+## Boot entry examples

+View the grub.conf for examples on booting different installs, disks etc.